chihway/imsim2galsim/README.md

 What should be in a configuration file?
 =====================================================

 A configuration file should look like this (without the comments after '#'):

 Id             9999     # id for that exposure

 Airmass        1.0      # airmass

-Rot            0        # rotation angle (deg) of camer Ra             0        # RA pointing
+Rot            0        # rotation angle (deg) of camera

+Ra             0        # RA pointing

 Dec            0        # DEC pointing

 Seed           9999     # seed for noise

 Filter         2        # filter id (ugrizy)

 Atmseeing      0.6      # atmospheric seeing (") at zenith

 Sky            0        # sky counts per pixel

 Rx             2        # raft x-coordinate

 Ry             2        # raft y-coordinate

 Sx             1        # sensor x-coordinate

 Sy             1        # sensor y-coordinate

 Saturation     1000000  # full well (e)

 Chipsizex      4072     # x-direction pixels

 Chipsizey      4072     # y-direction pixels

 Pixelsize      0.2      # arcsec/pixel

 Optpsfsize     0.35     # optical PSF FWHM (") at zenith

 NB: default values (as listed) will be filled in if not provided in the config file